Tsekho/fh_map_toolbox/README.md

 ### 3. `2_build_rdz_and_ranges.py`

-Polls API and builds RDZ and structures ranges layers (bases, SH, MG, CG and OBS).
+Polls API, then builds RDZ and structures ranges layers (bases, SH, MH, CG and OBS).

 - Supports custom templates
 - Allows choosing which structures to ignore